apeabody/vagrant-FreshEL/README.md

 # vagrant-FreshEL

 A Vagrant plugin to "Freshen" Enterprise Linux (RHEL/CentOS/similar) during provisioning.
-This process includes installing deltarpms, a full `yum upgrade` and a reboot to active any new kernel.
+This process includes installing `deltarpms`, a full `yum upgrade` and a reboot to active any new kernel.

 ## Requirements